Trump ‘modernizes’ environmental policy with predictable reactions

 “Without these protections, our environment is put at greater risk because our government will no longer have to look before it leaps.
 These regulations serve as a key tool for assuring the federal government acts as a responsible trustee for future generations.
 NEPA is good policy, and it’s wrong to weaken it.”

-Senate Agriculture Appropriations Subcommittee Chairman John Hoeven, R-N.D., who is also a member of the Senate Energy and Natural Resources Committee, said, “NEPA has only been significantly updated once in its history, more than thirty years ago, and this outdated process imposes significant cost and burdens on new infrastructure and other projects across the nation.”
+Senate Agriculture Appropriations Subcommittee Chairman John Hoeven, R-N.D., who is also a member of the Senate Energy and Natural Resources Committee, said, “NEPA has only been significantly updated once in its history, more than 30 years ago, and this outdated process imposes significant cost and burdens on new infrastructure and other projects across the nation.”

 “Decades of clarifying regulations, judicial review and administrative directives have severely complicated the ability of states, localities and businesses’ to comply with the federal environmental review process,” said Hoeven.
 “We welcome the administration’s move to assist with modernizing our nation’s infrastructure, which is badly in need of repair and expansion, and we look forward to reviewing the final proposal.”